 Judge Kim Heger agreed with police there was nothing to gain from giving him a soapbox.
 Heger did the right thing by kicking the media out and placing Breivik in solitary confinement for four weeks.
-Despite the need for transparency in the law, the media could simply not be trusted in the matter.
-On Saturday, many established journals were led astray by the feverish demands of the media machine, and blamed Islamic extremism for the events without a shred of evidence.
+Despite the need for transparency in the law, the media could simply not be trusted.
+On Saturday, established journals were led astray by the feverish demands of the media machine, and blamed Islamic extremism without a shred of evidence.
 Nature and the media abhor a vacuum and the information gap was filled with “fact free conjecture” as Charlie Brooker put it.

-Afterwards there was the inevitable mad scramble to find out as much as possible about the life and motivations of the killer.
+There was the inevitable mad scramble to find out as much as possible about the life and motivations of the killer.
 Most picked up the crumbs of evidence he deliberately left behind.
-Others rushed into the arrant nonsense that the shootings somehow “destroyed Norway’s innocence.”
+Others rushed into the arrant nonsense the shootings somehow “destroyed Norway’s innocence.”
 Nor was Norway “suddenly exposed to the banality of evil.”
-This clichéd rot says nothing other than express a maudlin faux-sympathy for those who suffered a terrible loss.
 Many people have lost relatives or friends but that is no reason to infantilise the tragedy.
 Norway is a complex first world country not an eight-year-old child.